red-dev-inc/subnet-evm/README.md

 )
 ```

-next, at [line 28](./precompile/params.go#L28) we have declared varaible ContractXchainECRecoverAddress and assign the designated contract address. see below,
+next, at about [line 28](./precompile/params.go#L28) we have declared varaible ContractXchainECRecoverAddress and assign the designated contract address. see below,

 ```diff
 var (